jwlsiu/Codespace/README.md

 * Change button colour to provide better contrast.
 From **.btn-outline-success** to **.btn-outline-light**

 ### 7. Components - Carousel: [carousel.html](/carousel.html) ###
-* Create a carousel with 3 slides
+* Create a 3 slide carousel using slide images

 ### 8. Components - Cards: [cards.html](/cards.html) ###
+* Create a 3 cards with padding to the top and bottom of the page

 ### 9. Forms: [forms.html](/forms.html) ###